davidk/Dockerfiles/go-httpbin-arm/README.md

 # Dockerfile generator

-`getLatestGoHttpBin2Release.sh` writes out a Dockerfile to re-pack the upstream ARM distribution into a Docker container.
+`getLatestGoHttpBin2Release.sh` writes out a Dockerfile to re-pack the upstream distribution into an ARM Docker container.
 This allows `go-httpbin` to be easily pulled in for use on a Raspberry Pi (or equivalent).

 This script isn't intended for use by an end user (unless you want to generate your own Dockerfile, or see how the pieces fit together).